 In less able performances, students struggled with verbs especially er/é endings, confusion with avoir and être, and omission of verbs, particularly after car/parce que.
 Sometimes students would muddle up the order of the tasks and finally, there were many examples of poor pronunciation - perhaps because this had not been practised orally in the initial stages of teaching before the task was given.

 Further advice for teachers

-A lot of advice is contained in the information given above, but here are some more things that teachers hopefully will find helpful:
+A lot of advice is contained in the information given above, but below are some more points that we hope teachers will find helpful.